 All Shareholders when Taxed S Corporation Election is Made.
-Enter both resident and nonresident shareholder's share of S corporation income required to be separately stated for federal income tax purposes if the income is NOT included in the amount reported on Schedule B, Line 7.
+Enter all shareholder's share of S corporation income required to be separately stated for federal income tax purposes if the income is NOT included in the amount reported on Schedule B, Line 7.
 (For more information, see the instructions for federal Form 1120S.)